ubports/click/doc/file-format.rst

  * Package: unique name for the application
  * Click-Version: the current version number of this specification
- * Click-Framework: the current version number of the base system
+ * Click-Framework: the system framework for which the package was built

 The package manager must refuse to process packages where any of these fields are missing or unparseable.
-It must refuse to process packages where either Click-Version or Click-Framework compares newer than the corresponding version it implements (according to rules equivalent to "dpkg --compare-versions").
+It must refuse to process packages where Click-Version compares newer than the corresponding version it implements (according to rules equivalent to "dpkg --compare-versions").
 It may refuse to process packages whose Click-Version field has an older major number than the version it implements (although future developers are encouraged to maintain the maximum possible degree of compatibility with packages in the wild).
-It may refuse to process packages whose Click-Framework field is older than the version it implements, depending on library compatibility decisions made by the maintainers of that base system.
+It must refuse to process packages where the Click-Framework field does not declare a framework implemented by the system on which the package is being installed.

+For future expansion (e.g. applications that require multiple frameworks), the syntax of the Click-Framework field is formally that of a Debian dependency relationship field.
+Currently, only a simple name is permitted, e.g. "Click-Framework: ubuntu-sdk-13.10".

 The Package field identifies the application; every package in the app store has a unique Package identifier, and the app store will reject clashes.
 It